bashirafarhin/IndiaTimes/README.md

 3. Run the command `npm install` in both the client and server folders.
 4. Set up environment variables:
    A sample `SampleEnvFile.txt` file is provided in the repository for your reference.
 You should create your own `.env` file in both directory of the project and update it with your own credentials.
-5. Run the application:
+5. Run the application/client:
    `npm run dev`
+6. Run the server on new terminal:
+   `nodemon index.js`
-6. Open your browser and go to:
+7. Open your browser and go to:
    `http://localhost:3000`
 ### LICENSE
 [MIT LICENSE](https://github.com/bashirafarhin/IndiaTimes/blob/main/LICENSE)